 6. Reset Network settings

 Moving on.
 The commonly suggested solution for this problem is just resetting Network Settings on your Android.
 Now, besides removing all Bluetooth pairings, this will clear all Wi-Fi networks and, likewise, reset mobile APN.
-You can learn more about this procedure in this dedicated article, here.
+We wrote extensively about resetting network settings on Android.

 Nonetheless, it helped many users so we definitely recommend giving it a go before doing a full factory reset.
 Here’s how to Reset Network Settings on Android: